vilara-ai/vilara-website/docs/USER_ACTIVATION_ARCHITECTURE.md

-# Vilara AI Unified Onboarding Architecture
+# Vilara AI User Activation Architecture
 *Document Date: September 5, 2025*
+*Related Document: [BUSINESS_CONFIGURATION_WIZARD.md](BUSINESS_CONFIGURATION_WIZARD.md) - Covers post-activation business setup*

 ## Executive Summary

-This document outlines a unified authentication and onboarding system for Vilara AI that aligns with our core value proposition: **"Vilara AI transforms manual operations into automated intelligence, integrating with existing processes immediately, reducing the time/costs for tasks by 95% and allowing for continuous modifications and improvements quickly and easily without the need for any developer interventions."**
+This document outlines the user activation and authentication system for Vilara AI that aligns with our core value proposition: **"Vilara AI transforms manual operations into automated intelligence, integrating with existing processes immediately, reducing the time/costs for tasks by 95% and allowing for continuous modifications and improvements quickly and easily without the need for any developer interventions."**

 ## Core Philosophy & Value Proposition